-Heritage Clay Tiles Ltd are the United Kingdoms leading supplier and manufacturer of traditional handmade high quality clay roof tiles, handcrafted clay roof tiles and Kent peg tiles.
+Heritage Clay Tiles Ltd are the United Kingdoms leading supplier of traditional handmade high quality clay roof tiles, handcrafted clay roof tiles and Kent peg tiles.

 We pride ourselves on our top quality range of tiles and other products, manufactured using traditional skills, coupled with up to the minute modern kiln technology.